Supalosa/supalosa-chronodivide-bot/README.md

 This will create a replay (`.rpl`) file that can be [imported into the live game](https://game.chronodivide.com/).

 You can modify `index.ts` to configure the match.
-You will most likely want to look at the line with `const mapName = "..."` to change the map, or the `const offlineSettings1v1` to change the bot countries.
+You will most likely want to look at the line with `const mapName = "..."` to change the map, or the `const offlineSettingsXXX` to change the bot countries.

 ## Playing against the bot